-SCFBAA WELCOMES NEW BOARD OF DIRECTORS

-VIN KISSICK

-Vin Kissick has over 60 years experience farming.
-He currently farms 750 acres in Sedgwick, Reno, and Wichita counties growing corn, soybeans, and wheat; he has also served as a board member for Equus Beds Groundwater Management #2, Halstead Farmers CO-OP, and Kansas Forest Service Advisory Council.
+SCFBAA WELCOMES NEW BOARD OF DIRECTORS DAVE DEJMAL returned to his family farm in Haysville in 2014 after his Grandpa Bill Vanderhoff passed away.
+The Dejmal Farm raises irrigated and dryland wheat, corn, and soybeans.
+Dave also works as a crop insurance adjuster.
+Dave is married to Amber, who owns her own behavioral therapy practice called Behavioral Training Solutions.
+They have two sons, William, 13, and Anthony, 8, who both attend school in Clearwater.
+Dave is excited to serve on the SCFBAA board!
+JASON JELINEK grew up in Mulvane and knew he always wanted to be a farmer; now he feels blessed to get to do just that.
+While nothing is easy when it comes to farming, Jason enjoys the opportunity to farm in southeast Sedgwick, Cowley, and Sumner counties.
+He works alongside his brother and dad growing wheat, beans, milo, and corn.
+They also grow silage and put up sorghum sedan grass for their cow-calf herd.
+Jason is married to Laura, and they have two boys, Anthony and Jake.
+When they do have free time, the family enjoys spending time together.
+Jason said he is looking forward to serving on the SCFBAA board of directors.
+VIN KISSICK has over 60 years experience farming.
+He currently owns 750 acres in Sedgwick, Reno, and Wichita counties and participates along with his tenants in growing corn, soybeans, and wheat; he has also served as a board member for Equus Beds Groundwater Management #2, Halstead Farmers CO-OP, and Kansas Forest Service Advisory Council.
 Vin said, "Agriculture has always been part of my life.
 I was raised on a farm near Mt.
 Hope, which my family homesteaded in the 1870s.
 Upon the death of my father when I was 14, I farmed the family quarter for eight years to finance my college education.
 After graduation, I served 20 years in the Air Force, retiring as a Lt.
 Colonel, followed by a 16 year career as a Captain with United Airlines.
 Along the way, I never lost my interest in agriculture; I inherited part of the original family quarter and was able to improve the farm with irrigation and expand the acreage.
 My global travel experiences and local farming operations have allowed me to see firsthand how vital agriculture is to a region's society and economy.
 I am honored to serve on the Sedgwick County Farm Bureau Board.
 I hope my experience and knowledge will make a meaningful contribution to our community."
 Vin has been married to Trish for 52 years, and they have two married children and one granddaughter.